 - Floyd Rose Special Hot Rod Locking Tremolo

 Before coming across this guitar, I’d never heard of the EMG Retro Active pickups, but I’m actually glad to see another superstrat with some EMG pickups.
 The vast majority of them use Seymour Duncans, so it’s nice to have a little more diversity.
 The Sustainiac pickup is something that I’ve only ever seen on Schecter guitars, but they’ve always been impressive, and it does what it’s supposed to do – provide incredible sustain.
 Because of it, I’d argue that these Sun Valleys have the best sustain out of all the guitars mentioned here.

 I’ve seen Floyd Rose Specials on many guitars before, but the Hot Rod version is apparently something that is unique to Schecter guitars.
-I couldn’t really tell the difference but seemed to be quite reliable and held its tuning well.
+I couldn’t really tell the difference but it seemed to be quite reliable and held its tuning well.

 These guitars live up to their expectations, and I’m so glad to have tried one.
 It’s also worth noting that there are some Super Shredders without the Sustainiac pickup and use two EMG Retro Actives instead, and they are considerably more affordable and start moving closer to the $600-700 range.
 I like the Sustainiac, but some people prefer to save a bit.
 No matter which one you choose, though, you’ll be able to find them under a grand, and both are fantastic.